 Otherwise, the interface in [MS-SMBD] section 3.1.4.3 Register Buffer MUST be used to register the buffer on the Connection with read permissions, which will supply the data to be written.
-The returned list of SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures MUST be stored in Request.BufferDescriptorList.
+The returned list of SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures MUST be stored in

+Request.BufferDescriptorList.
 The following fields of the request MUST be initialized as follows:

-- If Connection.Dialect is "3.1.1", Connection.RDMATransformIds is not empty, - Channel field of the request MUST be set to SMB2_CHANNEL_RDMA_TRANSFORM. - Construct SMB2 RDMA TRANSFORM structure with the following values: - Set RdmaDescriptorLength to the size of Request.BufferDescriptorList. - Set TransformCount to 1. - If processing of received remote invalidation is supported as specified in [MS-SMBD] section 3.1.5.8, the Channel SHOULD be set to SMB2_CHANNEL_RDMA_V1_INVALIDATE.
-Otherwise, Channel MUST be set to SMB2_CHANNEL_RDMA_V1.

-- Construct SMB2 RDMA CRYPTO TRANSFORM structure with the following values: - If Connection.RDMATransformIds includes SMB2_RDMA_TRANSFORM_ENCRYPTION and the request is encrypted as specified in section 3.2.4.1.8, TransformType MUST be set to SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION.
-Otherwise, TransformType MUST be set to SMB2_RDMA_TRANSFORM_TYPE_SIGNING. - If TransformType is SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION - If Connection.CipherID is AES-128-CCM or AES-256-CCM, Nonce MUST be set to 11-byte implementation specific value.
-If Connection.CipherID is AES-128-GCM or AES-256-GCM, Nonce MUST be set to 12-byte implementation specific value. - Set Signature to a value generated using the algorithm specified in Connection.CipherID with the following inputs: - Nonce. - Write data to be signed. - Session.EncryptionKey, as the key for signing. - If TransformType is SMB2_RDMA_TRANSFORM_TYPE_SIGNING - If Connection.SigningAlgorithmId is AES-GMAC, as specified in [RFC4543], Nonce MUST set to 12-byte implementation specific value.
-Otherwise, Nonce MUST be set to empty. - Set Signature as specified in section 3.1.4.1. - Set SignatureLength to the size of Signature field. - Set NonceLength to the size of Nonce field. - If TransformType is SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION, data contained in the buffer registered with [MS-SMBD] MUST be encrypted using Session.EncryptionKey with the algorithm specified in Connection.CipherID. - Buffer field of the request MUST be set to the constructed SMB2_RDMA_TRANSFORM structure, followed by the constructed SMB2_RDMA_CRYPTO_TRANSFORM structure, followed by the list of structures in Request.BufferDescriptorList. - RdmaDescriptorOffset in SMB2_RDMA_TRANSFORM structure MUST be set to the sum of the sizes of SMB2_RDMA_TRANSFORM and SMB2_RDMA_CRYPTO_TRANSFORM. - WriteChannelInfoLength MUST be set to RdmaDescriptorOffset plus RdmaDescriptorLength. - WriteChannelInfoOffset MUST be set to the offset of the Buffer field of the request from the beginning of the SMB2 header.
+- If Connection.Dialect is "3.1.1", Connection.RDMATransformIds is not empty, - Channel field of the request MUST be set to SMB2 CHANNEL RDMA TRANSFORM. - Construct SMB2_RDMA_TRANSFORM structure with the following values: - Set RdmaDescriptorLength to the size of Request.BufferDescriptorList. - Set TransformCount to 1. - If processing of received remote invalidation is supported as specified in [MS-SMBD] section 3.1.5.8, the Channel SHOULD be set to SMB2_CHANNEL_RDMA_V1_INVALIDATE.
+Otherwise, Channel MUST be set to SMB2_CHANNEL_RDMA_V1. - Construct SMB2_RDMA_CRYPTO_TRANSFORM structure with the following values: - If Connection.RDMATransformIds includes SMB2_RDMA_TRANSFORM_ENCRYPTION and the request is encrypted as specified in section 3.2.4.1.8, TransformType MUST be set to SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION.
+Otherwise, TransformType MUST be set to SMB2_RDMA_TRANSFORM_TYPE_SIGNING. - If TransformType is SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION - If Connection.CipherID is AES-128-CCM or AES-256-CCM, Nonce MUST be set to 11byte implementation specific value.
+If Connection.CipherID is AES-128-GCM or AES-256-GCM, Nonce MUST be set to 12-byte implementation specific value. - Set Signature to a value generated using the algorithm specified in Connection.CipherID with the following inputs: - Nonce. - Write data to be signed. - Session.EncryptionKey, as the key for signing. - If TransformType is SMB2_RDMA_TRANSFORM_TYPE_SIGNING - Set Signature to a value generated using the algorithm specified in Connection.SigningAlgorithmId, as specified in section 3.1.4.1.
+If Connection.SigningAlgorithmId is AES-GMAC, Nonce set to 12-byte implementation specific value MUST be used for Signature generation.
+Otherwise, Nonce MUST be set to empty. - Set SignatureLength to the size of Signature field. - Set NonceLength to the size of Nonce field. - If TransformType is SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION, data contained in the buffer registered with [MS-SMBD] MUST be encrypted using Session.EncryptionKey with the algorithm specified in Connection.CipherID. - Buffer field of the request MUST be set to the constructed SMB2_RDMA_TRANSFORM structure, followed by the constructed SMB2_RDMA_CRYPTO_TRANSFORM structure, followed by the list of structures in Request.BufferDescriptorList. - RdmaDescriptorOffset in SMB2_RDMA_TRANSFORM structure MUST be set to the sum of the sizes of SMB2_RDMA_TRANSFORM and SMB2_RDMA_CRYPTO_TRANSFORM. - WriteChannelInfoLength MUST be set to RdmaDescriptorOffset plus RdmaDescriptorLength.

+• WriteChannelInfoOffset MUST be set to the offset of the Buffer field of the request from the beginning of the SMB2 header.